wvb-nuvias/Q.Dalek/README.md

 ## Dome Description

 The dome contains an arduino to control up down of eye stalk.
-This is a stepper motor with a min and max, controllig a gt timing belt that is connected with the eyestalk rotation point.
-What also be tested id this belt being 3D printed and the GT pulley for the stepper motor too.
-GT2 will be too small.
+This is a brushed motor, it will be controlled by a h-bridge.
+The dome will also containt the raspberry pi, and will be able to control the servo that moves the eyestalk.
+The dome has its own 12V battery, to power the motors and the raspberry pi.

 ## Middle section